English language education

 - If it is appropriate, the school's courses should reflect Irish life and culture.

-- All teachers working in language schools must have a Level 7 degree and taken a recognised EFL certificate course.
+- All teachers working in language schools must have a Level 7 degree and taken a recognised ELT certificate course.

 - The school must make sure that arrangements are in place for teacher induction and that ongoing teacher development is provided.